A Structural Theory of Position Bias in Transformers: Introduction

 \section{Introduction}

 Despite their widespread success, the mechanisms by which Transformers propagate information across depth remain poorly understood.
-In particular, modern Transformer models exhibit strong and systematic position biases that persist across tasks, inputs, and even lexical scrambling~\cite{rahimi2601}.
-These include a preference for early tokens (primacy bias), a preference for recent tokens (recency bias), and the widely observed Lost-in-the-Middle (LiM) phenomenon, in which information located in the center of long contexts is underutilized~\cite{liu2307}.
+In particular, modern Transformer models exhibit strong and systematic position biases that persist across tasks, inputs, and even lexical scrambling~\citep{rahimi2601}.
+These include primacy bias (preference for early tokens), recency bias (preference for recent tokens), and the Lost-in-the-Middle (LiM) phenomenon, where information in the center of long contexts is underutilized~\citep{liu2307}.
 A growing body of empirical evidence suggests that these effects are not primarily semantic, but instead reflect architectural structure.

 Recent theoretical work has sought to explain position bias through attention rollout, interpreting stacked attention layers as a stochastic information propagation process across tokens.
-In a particularly influential analysis, \citet{wu2502} show that, in attention-only causal Transformers, cumulative attention must collapse onto the first token as depth increases, independent of the choice of positional encodings.
-However, this prediction stands in direct contradiction to empirical observations in modern Transformer models, which do not exhibit such collapse even at substantial depth.
-This discrepancy between theory and practice is explicitly identified by \citet{wu2502} as an open problem.
+In a recent fundamental analysis, \citet{wu2502} show that, in attention-only causal Transformers, cumulative attention must collapse onto the first token as depth increases.
+This prediction contradicts empirical results in modern Transformers, which do not collapse even at substantial depth. \citet{wu2502} identify this mismatch as an open problem.

-We argue that this gap arises from a fundamental modeling omission: existing theoretical analyses neglect residual connections, despite their central role in modern Transformer architectures.
-In this work, we develop a residual-aware theory of cumulative attention rollout that explicitly incorporates residual connections into cross-token information propagation.
-Within this framework, we identify and formally prove four architectural forces shaping position bias at finite depth: causal masking induces primacy effects; residual connections induce recency effects; relative positional biases such as ALiBi further favor recency; and coarse content contributions modulate these tendencies.
-Their interaction yields broad, often U-shaped influence profiles over input positions.
-Together, these architectural forces act as a structural prior that can give rise to the Lost-in-the-Middle phenomenon, even in the absence of semantic content.
-At infinite depth, the same framework shows that attention collapse is not inevitable, but depends on how attention mixing accumulates across layers.
+We attribute this gap to a key omission: prior analyses ignore residual connections, despite their central role in modern Transformers.
+We develop a residual-aware theory of cumulative attention rollout and formally prove that four architectural forces shape position bias at finite depth: causal masking induces primacy; residual connections induce recency; relative positional biases such as ALiBi strengthen recency; and coarse content contributions modulate both.
+Their interaction yields broad, often U-shaped influence profiles, forming a structural prior consistent with Lost-in-the-Middle even without semantic content.
+At infinite depth, the same framework shows that attention collapse is not inevitable but depends on the accumulation of attention mixing across layers.